-- (a) Make a composite billet from at least 12 layers of alternating colours.
+- (a) Make a composite billet from at least 12 layers of alternating colours (use the 6 mm-thick bars as guide).
 Extrude this billet through the large die marked '4', stopping the extrusion process after the ram has travelled about half the possible distance.
 Carefully remove the extrusion from the press and section with the cutting wire.
 Examine and photograph (or sketch) the resulting flow patterns labelling the features of interest and explaining why they are there.
 Note that the correct orientation of the die is with the flat side facing the dough. - (b) Make a composite billet that has a cylindrical layer about 3 mm thick of different colour to the core.
 Extrude through the die marked '8' until the extrusion pressure rises markedly near the end of the process.
 Carefully remove the extrusion from the press, section, examine and make a labelled sketch as before.

-What should be in the report
+What should be in your lab notes

-The report that you submit should be in the style of an Acta Materialia journal article2 with a maximum of 3000 words and 10 figures.
-It should contain drawings, graphs and photographs with annotations as needed with brief descriptions of the extrusion process and what can be learnt from the play-dough experiment.
-Present error analysis for your quantitative analyses.
+The notes that you submit should contain drawings, graphs and photographs with annotations as needed with brief descriptions of the extrusion process and what can be learnt from the play-dough experiment.